tingard/hierarchial-spiral-modelling-paper/referee_response.md

 > From Figure 10 of the GBpaper, it follows that 16 out of 98 galaxies have p_bar .ge.
 0.5, of which 8 out 98 galaxies have p_bar .ge.
 0.55, with none of them exceeding p_bar = 0.75.
 Thus there are few really barred galaxies in this sample.
 This statistics can be repeated for the other sample of 100 galaxies.
 This information is necessary to be able to judge how many barred galaxies are considered.
 If only 16% of the galaxies are barred, there is not much you can do to test hypotheses concerning barred galaxies.

 We agree.
 Our statistical analysis incorporates this (which is one of the reasons we don't find anything significant).
-No changes have been made (or asked for).
+We have made this clearer in the text.

 > 3. Section 3.1

 > You report a final sample of 139 galaxies with 261 spiral arms, i.e. less than 2 arms per galaxy.
 Please give details of why this is so.
 Please also list how many of the galaxies are multiarmed, and state the number of arms.

 When we looked into this we found this needed to be updated to 129 galaxies with 247 spiral arms which is closer to two arms per galaxy (1.9).
-We are unsure of the reason for this discrepancy, it may have been as simple as a typo.
+We are unsure of the reason for this discrepancy.
+All plots and numberical result have been updated.

 Here is the complete breakdown of number of arms per galaxy: